psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 > CAPTAIN HINDE regretted that it should have been inferred from his paper that he had any intention of attacking missionaries; such was not the case in the least.

-A briefer report also featured in *The South Wales Daily Post* of [September 16th, 1895, p4](https://newspapers.library.wales/view/3353669/3353673/66/), describing to Welsh readers those same comments raised by Harltand:
+A briefer report printed in both [*The South Wales Daily Post*](https://newspapers.library.wales/view/3353669/3353673/66/), p4, and the [*Western Mail*](https://newspapers.library.wales/view/4333142/4333146), p4, on that same Monday, September 16th, 1895, described to Welsh readers those same comments raised by Hartland:

 > CURIOUS WELSH CUSTOM.
 >